Foster to Adopt in Montana: How Foster Care Adoption Works

 The Adoption Subsidy

-Children who were in foster care and have special needs or complex histories may be eligible for an ongoing Montana adoption subsidy after finalization.
-The subsidy is negotiated with CFSD before finalization and reflects the child's ongoing medical, developmental, or behavioral needs.
-It can continue until the child turns 18.
+Children who were in foster care and have special needs or complex histories may be eligible for a Montana adoption subsidy after finalization.
+The subsidy is negotiated with CFSD before finalization and reflects the child's ongoing medical, developmental, or behavioral needs; ask CFSD about the applicable duration and terms.

 How to Pursue Foster-to-Adopt in Montana